cetic/tsimulus-ms/README.md

 # Tsimulus-ms with OpenShift

 You can also run the microservice with OpenShift.
 For that, we use Kubernetes files which can be found in the kubernetes folder.
-In your Openshift project, first, create the Kubernetes deployment:
+In your OpenShift project, first, create the Kubernetes deployment:
 ```
 oc create -f tsimulus-deployement.yml
 ```